sainigma/ohtu-miniprojekti/README.md

 ### Definition of done

 User story is tested with Robot Framework.

-Main functionalities are tested as well.
+Main functionalities are tested.

+CI-tests are passed.

+Acceptance criteria met.